anebz/cloud/Accreditations/aws_solutions_associate.md

 If the instance should send/receive traffic over the Internet, it should have a public IP address associated with it.

+If you start and stop an EC2 instance, the EBS volume associated with it is preserved but the data is erased.
+Also, the underlying host for the instance is also possibly changed.
+The Elastic IP address remains associated with the instance, and the ENI (elastic network interface) stays attached as well.

+If you purchased a reserved instance but you want to stop it, terminate the RI asap to avoid getting billed at the on-demand price when it expires and go to AWS RI marketplace and sell it.

+There is a vCPU-based on-demand instance limit per region, if you want more you can submit the limit increase form to AWS and retry the failed requests once approved.

 #### Autoscaling

 For highly available instances, deploy in at least 2 AZ.
 If we need to have at least 2 instances running, we need 2 AZ and 2 instances in each.
 Worst case, one AZ fails but we still have 2 instances running.
 If we only had 1 instance in the unaffected AZ, Autoscaling would deploy the second instance but it would take some time, for a while there would be only 1 instance.
 Which we don't want.
 Max. capacity is 6, 3 in each AZ.

 For predictable load changes, e.g. when expecting a load at 9AM when people come to work, you can configure a scheduled scaling policy to perform scaling at specified times.

 Cooldown period: ensures that Auto scaling group doesn't launch/terminate any instances before the previous scaling activity takes effect.
-Default value is 300s
+Default value is 300s.

+If there is a new AMI, create a new autoscaling launch configuration.
+Autoscaling uses this to launch instances.

 ### ECS